Promise theory: Promises

-Promises arise when an agent shares one of its intentions with another agent voluntarily, e.g. by publishing its intent.
+Promises arise when an agent shares one of its intentions with another agent voluntarily (e.g., by publishing its intent).
 The method of sharing is left to the modeller to explain.

-For example, an object, such as a door handle, is an agent that promises to be suitable for opening a door, although it could be used for something else, e.g. for digging a hole in the ground.
+For example, an object, such as a door handle, is an agent that promises to be suitable for opening a door, although it could be used for something else (e.g., for digging a hole in the ground).
 We cannot assume that agents will accept the promises given in the spirit in which they were intended, because every agent has its own context and capabilities.
-The promise of 'door handleness' could be expressed by virtue of its physical form or by having a written label attached in some language.
-An agent that uses this promise can assess whether the agent keeps its promise, or is 'fit for purpose'.
+The promise of door handleness could be expressed by virtue of its physical form or by having a written label attached in some language.
+An agent that uses this promise can assess whether the agent keeps its promise, or is fit for purpose.
 Any agent can decide this for itself.

 A promise may be used voluntarily by another agent in order to influence its usage of the other agent.
 Promises facilitate interaction, cooperation, and tend to maximize an intended outcome.
 Promises are not commands or deterministic controls.

 Autonomy

-Obligations, rather than promises have been the traditional way of modelling behaviour - in society, in technology and other areas.
+Obligations, rather than promises have been the traditional way of modelling behaviour—in society, in technology, and in other areas.
 While still dominant, the obligation based model has known weaknesses, in particular in areas like scalability and predictability, because of its rigidness and lack of dynamism.

-Promise Theory's point of departure from obligation logics is the idea that all agents in a system should have autonomy of control—i.e. that they cannot be coerced or forced into a specific behaviour.
+Promise theory's point of departure from obligation logics is the idea that all agents in a system should have autonomy of control—i.e. that they cannot be coerced or forced into a specific behaviour.
 Obligation theories in computer science often view an obligation as a deterministic command that causes its proposed outcome.
-In Promise Theory an agent may only make promises about its own behaviour.
-For autonomous agents it is meaningless to make promises about another's behaviour.
+In promise theory an agent may only make promises about its own behaviour.
+For autonomous agents, it is meaningless to make promises about another's behaviour.

-Although this assumption could be interpreted morally or ethically, in Promise Theory this is simply a pragmatic `engineering' principle, which leads to a more complete declaration of the intended roles of the actors or agents in a system: When making assumptions about others' behaviour is disallowed, one is forced to document every promise more completely in order to make predictions which in turn will reveal possible failure modes by which cooperative behaviour could fail.
+Although this assumption could be interpreted morally or ethically, in promise theory this is simply a pragmatic engineering principle, which leads to a more complete declaration of the intended roles of the actors or agents in a system: When making assumptions about others' behaviour is disallowed, one is forced to document every promise more completely in order to make predictions, which in turn will reveal possible failure modes by which cooperative behaviour could fail.

-Command and control systems like those that motivate obligation theories can easily be reproduced by having agents voluntarily promise to follow the instructions of another agent (this is also viewed as a more realistic model of behaviour).
+Command and control systems—like those that motivate obligation theories—can easily be reproduced by having agents voluntarily promise to follow the instructions of another agent (this is also viewed as a more realistic model of behaviour).
 Since a promise can always be withdrawn, there is no contradiction between voluntary cooperation and command and control.

-In Philosophy and Law a promise is often viewed as something that leads to an obligation.
-Promise Theory rejects that point of view.
-Bergstra and Burgess have shown that the concept of a promise is quite independent of that of obligation and indeed is simpler.
+In philosophy and law, a promise is often viewed as something that leads to an obligation; promise theory rejects that point of view.
+Bergstra and Burgess state that the concept of a promise is quite independent of that of obligation.